By: Janet Kiss, Membership on February 16th, 2023

 You start feeling a little under the weather.
-Maybe you develop a thick cough and just feel lousy overall.
 You call your doctor hoping to get an appointment, but find out they are booked for days, if not weeks.

-The best they can do is recommend a trip to an urgent care facility or write a quick prescription over the phone.
+The best they can do might be to recommend a trip to an urgent care facility or write a quick prescription over the phone.
 It’s not the personalized care you’d prefer.

 Aside from being inconvenient, this can be a real problem for your health.
 Skipping regular preventive care because you can’t get a timely appointment could lead to additional problems down the road.